mbelesiu/FaceOff/README.md

 # FaceOff
-King of the hill game using socket.io
+King of the Hill game using socket.io

+WIP